SirWerto/brawlex/README.md

 First of all, you need a Token binding to your current IP.
 Get one here  https://developer.brawlstars.com.

-Secon, this is an application, so it is necesary to start it before start doing requests go to mix.exs and append it:
+Second, this is an application, so it is necesary to start it before start doing requests.

+Go to mix.exs and append it:

 ```elixir
   def application do